Alipsa/matrix-datasets/README.md

 # Datasets
 Common, public domain and oss datasets in Matrix format for Groovy applications running on JDK 17 or later.

-Includes mtcars, iris, PlantGrowth, ToothGrowth, and USArrests
+Includes mtcars, iris, PlantGrowth, ToothGrowth, USArrests, and mpg

 ## Setup
 Gradle: